Impact of the COVID-19 pandemic on cinema: Early home media releases

 Warner Bros.
 Pictures announced in December 2020 that it would simultaneously release its slate of 2021 films both as theatrical releases and available for streaming on HBO Max for a period of one month.
 This approach, called "Project Popcorn", led to many filmmakers, production companies and theater chains to voice their disappointment and displeasure over the move, especially since they were not informed and consulted with over the move, as well as in regards to contractual and legal obligations.

 In March 2021, it was announced that Warner Bros. would discontinue same-day releases in 2022, as part of an agreement the studio reached with Cineworld (which operates Regal Cinemas), and would instead use a 45-day exclusive release window for theaters.
 The studio made a similar deal with AMC Theatres in August 2021.

 Pixar's Luca went directly to Disney+ in the U.S. and Canada on June 18, 2021, along with a simultaneous limited run at the El Capitan Theatre.
-The 2021 films The Boss Baby: Family Business and Halloween Kills, both distributed by Universal Pictures, received similtaneous releases in theaters and on Peacock.
-During the summer of that year, Paramount Pictures announced that it would release PAW Patrol: The Movie on Paramount+ on the same day as its theatrical release.
+The 2021 films The Boss Baby: Family Business and Halloween Kills, both distributed by Universal Pictures, received simultaneous releases in theaters and on Peacock.
+During the summer of that year, Paramount Pictures announced that it would release Paw Patrol: The Movie on Paramount+ on the same day as its theatrical release.
 The studio also decided to cancel the theatrical release of Rumble and instead released it on the streaming service on December 15, 2021.

 Walt Disney Studios Motion Pictures released Encanto on Disney+ 30 days after an exclusive theatrical run.
 On January 7, 2022, it was announced that the Pixar film Turning Red would be skipping theaters entirely in the United States and Canada and would instead be released to Disney+ on March 11 along with one-week limited engagements at the El Capitan Theatre, AMC Empire 25, and Grand Lake Theatre, as well as several Showcase Cinema de Lux venues across the United Kingdom, amid the surge in COVID-19 cases fueled by the Omicron variant.
 In the following months, Universal Pictures announced that four more of their films, Marry Me, Firestarter, Halloween Ends, and Honk for Jesus.
 Save Your Soul. would be released to Peacock on the same day as their theatrical releases.
-The last of the earliest home media releases was The Fabelmans on February 14, 2023, but it was not an earliest home media release, it was moved to later home media releases.
+The last of the early home media releases was The Fabelmans on February 14, 2023.
+Two months later, however, Universal Pictures announced that Five Nights at Freddy's would receive a day-and-date release in theaters and on Peacock on October 27, 2023.
+In September 2023, Paramount cancelled the theatrical release of The Tiger's Apprentice and rescheduled it for a streaming release on Paramount+ for February 2024.